Project Warmth Recipient

 As Denise explains, “Life is full of challenges and I am grateful to be able to get this extra support to ensure my family is safe and warm.
 There’s no reason to be ashamed of asking for help.
 If I can help another family become empowered to ask for heating assistance, then I’m happy to do so.”

-is Long Island’s only non-governmental, island-wide emergency fuel fund; it is a safety net for financially struggling individuals and families who are unable to pay their heating bill, and provides a one-time grant for fuel and/or fuel-related electricity.
+Project Warmth is Long Island’s only non-governmental, island-wide emergency fuel fund; it is a safety net for financially struggling individuals and families who are unable to pay their heating bill, and provides a one-time grant for fuel and/or fuel-related electricity.
 Since its inception in 1994, Project Warmth has provided more than $10 million in emergency funding to more than 94,000 children and adults.
-To support Project Warmth and families like Denise's, please make a contribution
+To support Project Warmth and families like Denise's, please make a contribution.

 *There are 267,000 households on Long Island living above poverty level but lacking the income and resources needed to afford life’s basic necessities.
 This population, known as ALICE (Asset Limited, Income Constrained, Employed) falls into a dangerous gap that leaves them without government assistance, but unable to afford housing, food, or child care without help.
 United Way supports ALICE families through our programs, including Project Warmth.